ctcl-bregis/amoxa/README.md

-# PyRPG
+# AMOXA
-An attempt to make some sort of an example of a top-down RPG-like game that makes use of tiles.
+An attempt to make some sort of a top-down RPG game that uses tiles.